 One of the benefits of these resolutions is that the parties themselves can control the outcome.
 Therefore, they limit the usual costs in contesting a will.
 For example, those that would otherwise be incurred in litigating a further provision claim before the court.
 If settled in this manner, it is ordinary for the settlement agreement to include provisions concerning payment of each party’s legal costs.

 How expensive is a litigated trial and hearing?

 If a family provision claim proceeds through to litigated trial and hearing, then it is not uncommon for legal costs to exceed $75,000 for the applicant alone.
 This does not include the costs of the executors in defending the application, which may be approximately the same.

-These legal costs can impose a significant burden on the estate.
-So it is incumbent upon the parties to litigate matters efficiently and without undue delay.
+These legal costs, when it comes to contesting a will can impose a significant burden on the estate.
+So it is incumbent upon the parties to litigate matters efficiently and without delay.
 They should only focus on the most relevant matters.
-This is why it is so critical to use a recommended Estate Lawyer with a reputation the calibre of our lawyers at O’Connor, Ruddy & Garret Solicitors.
+This is why it is so critical to use a recommended Brisbane Wills legal team with a reputation and the calibre of our lawyers at O’Connor, Ruddy & Garret Solicitors.

 How can our firm help with the cost of contesting a will?

 In certain circumstances, we can act on behalf of the applicant on a no win, no fee basis.
 We also have a delayed payment option which may be accessible in helping you to manage the cost of contesting a will.

 Please contact us to discuss your matter and circumstances, and to arrange a free no-obligation consultation.